adamnaamani/handbook/pages/machine-learning.md

 ```python
 num_parameters = (nodes in current layer * nodes in previous layer) + nodes in current layer
 ```

+## Data Products
+Arises when we want to build systems that depend on predictive models.
+* Predict users' future actions based on their past activities.
+* Recommend content to users that they are likely to consume.
+* Estimate demand for a product.
+### Data Strategy
+1. Aim
+1. Policy
+1. Plan
+1. Action
+### Business Objectives
+* Start with business objectives
+* Educate yourself
+* Identify the opportunity
+* Analyze gaps
+* Prioritize actions
+### Data-oriented Culture
+* Remove barriers to data access
+* No data silos
+* Data sharing mindset
+* Foster collaborations

+## Recommender Systems
+Recommender Systems work by trying to model the relationships between people and the items they’re evaluating.
+### Regression and classification tasks
+* Time series modeling
+* Text analysis
+* Visualization

 ## Pandas
 [pandas](https://pandas.pydata.org) is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.